jpaulm/javafbp/README.md

 ### Running on DOS

-Essentially, you will have downloaded the JavaFBP jar file earlier, so position to your project, and enter the following into the DOS window:
+You will have downloaded the JavaFBP jar file earlier, so position to your project, and enter the following into the DOS window:

       java -cp "<JavaFBP directory>/javafbp-x.y.z.jar;." <program class name>